Patricia Epstein Putney

 Patti has been voted by her peers in the legal community as a "Superlawyer" from 2012 through the present.
 She has been placed on Superlawyers "Top 25" list for Top 25 Madison lawyers, and Top 50 Wisconsin Women Lawyers.

-In her spare time, Patti plays the flute and piccolo with the Madison Community Orchestra.
+In her spare time, Patti plays the flute and piccolo with the Madison Community Orchestra and the Verona Area Community Orchestra.
 She lives in Middleton with her family and pets.
 She loves to Zumba.

 2021 Super Lawyers and Rising Stars Announced